jmacdotorg/sweat/README.md

 # OPTIONS AND CONFIGURATION

-## Basic options

-You can set any of these options on the command line, or in a configuration file.
+Except where otherwise noted, you can set any of these options on the command line, or in a configuration file.
 See ["SYNOPSIS"](#synopsis), above, for a few examples on running sweat with command-line options, or see ["Configuration file"](#configuration-file), below, for more information on that topic.